Specialism

 Is it all plain sailing from here on?

-You’d be forgiven from reading the news that getting permission for a brownfield site once it has been identified as a piece of cake.
-That just isn’t the case.
+Not quite.
 Planning authorities still have their rules and regulations that you need to follow in order to gain planning permission to build new homes on a brownfield site.
 Getting planning consent for developing brownfield sites isn’t the most complex thing in the world, but it isn’t the easiest either.

 Dealing with the local planning authority: What you need to consider